verilog-to-routing/vtr-verilog-to-routing/CONTRIBUTING.md

 ### Making Pull Requests
 It is assumed that by opening a pull request to VTR you have permission to do so, and the changes are under the relevant [License](LICENSE.md).
-VTR does not require a Contributor License Agreement (CLA) or formal Developer Certificate of Origin (DCO) to accept contributions.
+VTR does not require a Contributor License Agreement (CLA) or formal Developer Certificate of Origin (DCO) for contributions.

 Each pull request should describe it's motivation and context (linking to a relevant Issue for non-trivial changes).